Nathan-Anderson-1024/Nathan-Anderson-1024.github.io/README.md

 4. investigate why hamburger nav isnt linking properly within the page
 5. optional(setup js so visitors can add to the bottom of the file)
 6. make images link to actual website
+7. make sure hamburger nav is in front of carousel